Escape From Tarkov Best Guns List For Patch 12.12.30

 HK UMP .45 ACP

 Almost the counterpoint to the MP7A2 is the UMP .45, which offers a significantly lower fire rate of 600 RPM, but still stays just as powerful - if not more.
 The UMP benefitted massively from the patch 12.12 recoil changes, which nerfed the recoil of faster firing weapons, making the .45 calibre SMG stand out as a laser among the rest.
 The ammo also does a very high amount of damage, so legs or the face will be prime targets that are easy to hit.
+Furthermore, once you get your hands on the .45 ACP AP ammo at Peacekeeper LL3, you're able to penetrate up to class five armour, making this a budget killer.
 Lastly, it offers insane value at a very early point in the game, as it can be traded with Mechanic and Peacekeeper at LL1 for two easily obtainable barters.

 FN P90 5.7x28